-In order to graduate with Honors in Biology or Honors in Biomedical Science, students are required to:
+In order to graduate with Honors in Biology or Honors in Biomedical Sciences, students are required to:

 fulfill the regular requirements for a Biology B.S. or B.A. degree.

 maintain a grade-point average of at least 3.33, both overall and in the biology major (includes all biology courses as well as cognates in chemistry, physics, biochemistry, mathematics, and statistics) taken at UI.

 complete a minimum of 6 semester hours of BIOL:4999 Honors Investigations.
 This requirement is intended to be fulfilled over 2 or more consecutive semesters.
 One semester hour is generally equivalent to 3-5 hrs/wk in the lab in the Fall and Spring semesters, and 6-10 hrs/wk in the 8 week Summer session.
 Biology honors students normally perform their honors research in the laboratory of a Department of Biology faculty member.
 For Biomedical Sciences students that want to pursue research projects outside the department, the student must submit a prospectus on the research plan to the Director of the Biomedical Science program (Prof. Bryant McAllister).